-Dr. Estes will be a Visiting Fellow of Clare Hall and a Visiting Scholar in the Faculty of Anglo-Saxon, Norse and Celtic at Cambridge University during the 2014-15 academic year.
+Dr. Estes was a Visiting Fellow of Clare Hall and a Visiting Scholar in the Faculty of Anglo-Saxon, Norse and Celtic at Cambridge University during the 2014-15 academic year.

 Andrea Hope is an Assistant Professor in the Department of Health and Physical Education.
 She received her EdD in Health Education and Behavior Studies at Teachers College, Columbia University.
 Andrea's dissertation focused on parent perceptions of childhood obesity.
 She also participated in a large study with the Food Policy Institute on women, food and health behaviors.
 Andrea has worked with students on campus to promote “Change the conversation: fat-talk free week” a national campaign dedicated to increasing awareness about body image dissatisfaction and eating disorders among college women.
 Andrea currently teaches Women's Health, Lifespan Development and Health and Senior Seminar in Health.
 She is the faculty advisor for Eta Sigma Gamma, the Health Education Honorary at Monmouth University.
 Prior to working in academia, she ran health, fitness and comprehensive wellness programs for several corporations including Sony Music Entertainment, NBC, and The Army Materiel Command.
 Andrea has a teenage daughter and is very involved in promoting physical activity and sports among girls and women.